scart97/thunder-speech/README.md

 What to expect from this project:

 - End-to-end speech recognition models
-- Simple fine tuning to new languages
+- Simple fine-tuning to new languages
 - Inference support as a first-class feature
 - Developer oriented api